Kate Richard: Awards and recognition

-In 2014, Oil & Gas Investor named her one of 20 Rising Stars in the Oil & Gas Industry Under 40.
+In 2014, Oil & Gas Investor named Warwick's CEO, Kate Richard, one of 20 Rising Stars in the Oil & Gas Industry Under 40.
 She also served as a judge for Forbes "30 Under 30 in Energy" award.

 Richard represented the United States in 2013 as one of the World Economic Forum's Young Global Leaders and was a member of the Forum's Oil & Gas Agenda Council.